wxcctechsummit/wxcclabguides/LTRCCT-2013/Lab3_Chat.md

 <br/>
 <br/>

-- Wait for few minutes and verify that the flow is published successfully.
+- Wait for 2 minutes and verify that the flow is published successfully.

 <img align="middle" src="images/Lab3_38.jpg" width="1000" />
 <br/>